tgac-vumc/Statescopeweb/README.md

 ### **3. Creating or Editing Markdown Files**

 Pages in Docusaurus are written in Markdown.
-You can add code blocks, links, and more using standard Markdown syntax:
+Add new content by creating `.md` files in the `docs/` directory.
+Use the following elements in Markdown:

 #### Code Blocks
 To add code snippets, use triple backticks (\`\`\`):